-Al-fluence was commissioned to produce an independent report on digital communication in Pemba which is used as secondary source material to help triangulate our qualitative findings.
+The marketing company AI-fluence was commissioned to produce an independent report on digital communication in Pemba, based on available data from telecommunication companies, which is used as secondary source material to help triangulate our qualitative survey and interview findings.
 The report includes information on channels of digital communication, most used types of digital devices, formats of communication and costs.